archerydwd/blog/README.md

 tests on them.

 Once I have tested both applications I will publish the results, which can then be used as a benchmark for others to use when trying to choose a framework.
-You can build this app using a certain framework of your choosing and follow the testing mechanisms that I will describe and then compare the results against my benchmark.
+You can build this app using a framework of your choosing and follow the testing mechanisms that I will describe and then compare the results against my benchmark.

 Happy Testing.